Average Cost of an ER Visit

 Don’t look for ER room charges to go down in the near future.
 A New York Times report, citing Yale University research, is showing many hospitals outsourcing emergency care to out-of-network medical providers that are aggressively over-pricing services.
 The best advice is to go to the nearest ER if possible.
 Here is a tool from Medicare.gov that allows you to find a list of the nearest hospitals to your location.

 If your family is considered low-income, you may have some options for lower ER charges including coverage through your state if it is one of the Medicaid expansion states receiving Obamacare subsidies.
 You can go to the HealthCare.gov website and see if you qualify for Medicaid in your state based on your income.
 Some hospitals also have financial assistance programs you can check into.
 Under these programs, charges are limited, usually to the Medicare allowance for charges for specific medical services and procedures.
-A provision of the Affordable Care Act limits emergency room charges for single Americans with an income of $48,284 or less and for families with incomes below $92,000.
+A provision of the Affordable Care Act limits emergency room charges for those eligible for financial assistance.
 This provision is only for non-profit hospitals.

 If in doubt about the coverage available to you for ER services, ask to speak with a financial counselor at the hospital and review all your options.
 Some hospitals may even negotiate the charges if you dispute them and negotiate a payment plan for you based on a lesser charge.
 It doesn’t hurt for low-income patients to ask to be billed based on a Medicare or Medicaid rate for services.
 Some hospitals offer to discount emergency services by as much as 50 percent for self-pay or uninsured patients.